 Proper Air Conditioning Maintenance

 In order to keep your AC running at optimum performance, you can follow these maintenance tips:

 - Outdoor Unit: Keep your outdoor unit free of debris such as fallen branches, leaves, and overgrown bushes, weeds and shrubs.
 Ideally, you should have 18 – 24 inches of clearance around the outdoor unit.

 - Change the Filter: To improve airflow, you should check your filters every month.
 If they appear clogged with debris, they should be changed to maintain efficiency and avoid breakdowns.

-- Professional Maintenance: Every spring you should arrange to have your Tulsa, OK HVAC expert perform an inspection and routine maintenance of your air conditioner.
+- Routine Annual Maintenance: Every spring you should arrange to have your Tulsa, OK HVAC expert perform an inspection and routine maintenance of your air conditioner.
 They will check your indoor and outdoor units, perform a thorough cleaning, and identify any repairs required.